 National Lighthouse Day dates back to 1789.
-On August 7th many moons ago, Congress approved an act for the establishment and support of lighthouse, beacons, buoys, and public piers.
-It was not until 200 years later, in 1989 that this important Act received it’s own day of recognition.
+On August 7th many moons ago, Congress approved an act for the establishment and support of lighthouses, beacons, buoys, and public piers.
+It was not until 200 years later, in 1989, that this important Act received its day of recognition.
 Happy National Lighthouse Day!
-Celebrate today and visit a lighthouse that’s not far away.
+Celebrate today and visit a lighthouse not too far away with our list of 5 Michigan lighthouses to visit.

 Old Mission Point Lighthouse

-Located on 45th parallel the Old Mission Point Lighthouse is a popular park and playground along the shore.
+Located on the 45th Parallel, the Old Mission Point Lighthouse is a popular park and playground along the shore.
 Pack a picnic and spend the day.
 There are beautiful hiking trails surrounding the lighthouse.
-It’s also a museum open for tours, and in search of volunteer keepers to serve as tour guides.
+It’s also a museum open for tours and in search of volunteer keepers to serve as tour guides.
+The lighthouse is open daily from May to October, except for Tuesdays, and weekends in November, depending on weather.

-Directions: take M-37 to the end of Old Mission peninsula, approx. 22 miles from Front St. in Traverse City.
+Directions: take M-37 to the end of Old Mission peninsula, approximately 22 miles from Front Street in Traverse City.

 Point Betsie Lighthouse

-The oldest operating light in Michigan —and perhaps the most photographed— Point Betsie is a must-see on a visit to Benzie County.
+The oldest operating light in Michigan—and perhaps the most photographed—Point Betsie is a must-see on a visit to Benzie County.
 It’s a great spot to hunt for fossils like Petoskey stones and Charlevoix stones.
-The lighthouse is open for tours in the summer Thursday – Sunday.
+The lighthouse is open Wednesday-Monday for tours in the summer.

-Directions: take M-22 to Pt.
-Betsie Rd, 4 miles north of the blinking light in Frankfort.
+Directions: take M-22 to Point Betsie Rd, 4 miles north of the blinking light in Frankfort.

 South Manitou Island Lighthouse

-Directions: South Manitou Island may be reached by ferry from Leland.
-The lighthouse is located 0.6 miles from the ranger station and dock
+Directions: Get to South Manitou Island by ferry from Leland.
+The lighthouse is located 0.6 miles from the ranger station and dock.

 Grand Traverse Lighthouse Museum

-At the tip of the Leelanau Peninsula you’ll find the Grand Traverse Lighthouse Museum.
-For a glimpse into our maritime history take the tour, or better yet, ask about their guest lightkeeper program.
-The lighthouse and museum are open May through October, and weekends in November.
+At the tip of the Leelanau Peninsula, you’ll find the Grand Traverse Lighthouse Museum.
+For a glimpse into our maritime history, take the tour, or better yet, ask about their guest lightkeeper program.
+The lighthouse and museum are open from the end of March through the end of October and weekends in November.

 Directions: 9 miles north of Northport inside Leelanau State Park (entry fee charged)